xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### `author` header

-The `author` header lists the names, email addresses or usernames of the authors/owners of the XIP.
-Those who prefer anonymity may use a username only, or a first name and a username.
+The `author` header lists the names, email addresses or GitHub usernames of the authors/owners of the XIP.
+Those who prefer anonymity may use a GitHub username only, or a first name and a GitHub username.
 The format of the `author` header value must be:

-> Random J. User &lt;address@dom.ain&gt;
+> Random J. User `<address@dom.ain>`

 or

-> Random J. User (@username)
+> Random J. User `(@username)`

-if the email address or GitHub username is included, and
+if the email address or GitHub username is included.

-> Random J. User

-if the email address is not given.

 It is not possible to use both an email and a GitHub username at the same time.
 If important to include both, one could include their name twice, once with the GitHub username, and once with the email.